The epidemic of Opioid Overdose in the U.S.

 The story of the Papaver throughout history

 Akbar the Great Mogul lived from 1542 to 1605.
 He was the third and greatest of the Mughal emperors of India.
 It seems that this emperor had a liking for grapes, melons, and pomegranates.
 He would eat these fruits when drinking wine or opium.
-It seems that in 1580 he would alternate between arrack or palm wine, with a spiced infusion of opium.
-During these times the cultivation of poppy was encouraged.
+In 1580 he would alternate between arrack or palm wine, with a spiced infusion of opium.
+During these times, they encouraged the cultivation of poppy.

 The Emperor Yongzheng